About Katrina

 Writing

-Katrina Kell is an award-winning Australian writer.
-Her short stories, poetry and essays have been published in anthologies and literary journals including Westerly, Text, Raudem and Index, and her journalism has appeared in various media, most recently in The Conversation.
-She is the author of two young adult novels, Juice and Mama’s Trippin’, and in March 2020 she was the winner of an Australian Society of Authors Award Mentorship for her unpublished novel manuscript inspired by Melbourne’s iconic nude painting Chloé.
-Created by Jules Lefebvre in 1875, Chloé has graced the walls of Young and Jackson Hotel since 1909 and is now a much-loved cultural icon.
+Katrina’s short stories, poetry and essays have been published in anthologies and literary journals including The French Australian Review, Westerly, Text, Raudem and Index, and her journalism has appeared in various media, including The Conversation and on the SBS News site.
+She is the author of the young adult novels, Juice and Mama’s Trippin’, and was the winner of an Australian Society of Authors Award Mentorship for the unpublished manuscript of Chloé.
+She has a PhD in English and Comparative Literature (Creative Writing) and regularly speaks at writing festivals, libraries and conferences about her creative process, research, and truth telling.

 Always was, always will be, Aboriginal land.